CartoDB/odyssey.js/documentation.md

 - vizjson: "_the url to your cartodb torque visualization_"
 - duration: "_duration of torque animation (default is 30)_"

-### Markdown syntax

-The Markdown syntax used in the Odyssey Editor uses all the features documented in the [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) documentation.

 ### Chapters